 and small from all over the world, and for books both new and secondhand.

 All are welcome and we look forward to seeing you.
 Please be vaccinated

-and masked if you are attending in person.
+and wear a mask if you attend in person.

 Local poet Elisabeth Horan will read from her new book, The Mask, the follow up collection to collection Horan’s Self-Portrait and the third chapbook to be published by The Broken Spine.
 The reading will be followed by a poetry open mic.

 Elisabeth Horan is a poet, mother, and small press publisher living in the wilds of Vermont.
 She is the author of numerous poetry chapbooks and collections, and the Editor-In-Chief of Animal Heart Press.
 Elisabeth is passionate about discovering new voices and mentoring emerging poets.
 She is also a fierce advocate for those impacted by mental illness.
 Read more about Elisabeth here.

 To register for this event and receive the Zoom link please email email@example.com